Plan a Trip to Larkspur for Your Next Weekend Getaway

 Located opposite the Larkspur Ferry Terminal, Remillard’s Brickyard Kiln is a state historical landmark and a unique bit of San Francisco history located in Larkspur.
 The Green Brea Brick Kiln is the only surviving structure of the Remillard Brick Company, a fiery powerhouse during the 19th and 20th centuries.
 Most notably, this brickyard helped rebuild San Francisco after the earthquake in 1906.

 Larkspur’s intimate setting makes getting from here to there incredibly easy.
-For visitors interested in traveling to or from San Francisco, there’s no better place to stay in Marin County.
+For visitors interested in traveling to or from San Francisco, there’s no better place to visit in Marin County.
+Settle in for the weekend at the Courtyard Marriott at Larkspur Landing and continue your adventure from there!

-The Golden Gate Ferry Terminal in Larkspur Landing is close to several unique features of Larkspur, including great views of the Golden Gate Bridge and Mount Tamalpais on the walking trails inside Remillard Park, and the Larkspur Landing Shopping Center, which offers outdoor dining and live music during the summer.
+The Golden Gate Ferry Terminal in Larkspur Landing is close to several unique features of Larkspur, including great views of the Golden Gate Bridge, Mount Tamalpais, shoreline walking trails inside Remillard Park, and the Larkspur Landing Shopping Center, which offers outdoor dining and live music during the summer.

 Larkspur is more than a destination; it’s a feeling you won’t soon forget while dining at fresh local restaurants or enjoying beautiful historical sites.
 Larkspur has all the charm of small-town America within arm’s reach of the city.